amirweiss15/academic-kickstart/content/home/publications.md

 ## **Conference Papers** ##

-•	**Weiss, A.** and Yeredor, A., “Blind Calibration of Sensor Arrays for Narrowband Signals with Asymptotically Optimal Weighting”, Accepted to _the 27th European Signal Processing Conference, EUSIPCO 2019_, in June 2019.
+•	**Weiss, A.** and Yeredor, A., “Blind Calibration of Sensor Arrays for Narrowband Signals with Asymptotically Optimal Weighting”, Accepted for publication to _the 27th European Signal Processing Conference, EUSIPCO 2019_, in June 2019.

 •	**Weiss, A.** and Yeredor, A., “[Asymptotically Optimal Recovery of Gaussian Sources from Noisy Stationary Mixtures: The Least-Noisy Maximally-Separating Solution](https://ieeexplore.ieee.org/document/8682761)”, in _Proc.
 IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 5466 - 5470, May 2019.